github/automatic-contrib-prs/README.md

 This code is for a GitHub Action that opens pull requests in the repositories that have a specified repository topic and also don't have a `CONTRIBUTING.md` file.

+## Support

+If you need support using this project or have questions about it, please [open up an issue in this repository](https://github.com/github/automatic-contrib-prs/issues).
+Requests made directly to GitHub staff or support team will be redirected here to open an issue.
+GitHub SLA's and support/services contracts do not apply to this repository.

+### OSPO GitHub Actions as a Whole

+All feedback regarding our GitHub Actions, as a whole, should be communicated through [issues on our github-ospo repository](https://github.com/github/github-ospo/issues/new).

 ## Why would someone do this

 It is desirable, for example, for all Open Source and InnerSource projects to have a `CONTRIBUTING.md` file that specifies for new contributors what the processes and procedures are for making a new contribution.
 This has been done in some large GitHub customers organizations.